gumberss/FinanceControlinatorDocs/Features/Identity/v1/Identity.md

 	- Do not create #Roles and #Polices for now
 5. [[Identity#^3d60bc|Understand how to authorize in other microservices]]
 7. [[Identity Architecture#Steps|Create architecure steps]]
-9. Understand the chalanges
-10. Document the chalanges
-13. Document how the login works on the front-end
-14. Document how to login in other microservices
 15. Be happy

 ## Result